Medium CEO explains how AI is changing writing

 Kantrowitz: “Wait, this is why ChatGPT writes with em dashes?”
 (17:14).

 I actually wasn’t that aware that AI has a strong preference for em dashes, but yeah, they appear semi-frequently.
 Is this because of an abundance of em dashes on Medium?
 I doubt it.
 Is Medium also taking credit for other aspects of AI writing, such as excessive amounts of adjectives, flowery and overblown descriptions, and inserting “crucial” and “delve” everywhere?
-Do all posts on Medium insist on titlecasing headings?
+Do all posts on Medium insist on titlecased headings?

 Reconciling two facets of writing

 Despite the threats AI poses to readership, Stubblebine isn’t against using AI as a tool in the writing process.
 He sees AI as a “second brain” tool, similar to personal knowledge management tools.
-He described a new app concept they’re working on, where you can quickly get any content out of your bucket without spending time organizing it.
+He described a new app concept they’re working on, where you can quickly get any content out of a bucket without spending time organizing it.

 For example, in writing this post, I might want to quote from Warner’s book.
 I can’t remember those quotes, but a second-brain AI that holds everything I’ve ever written might be useful.